Rohit-Panchal/soc-portfolio/Suspected Internal Credential Leak.md

 #### ✅ Outcome

 Despite the unexpected timing and initial panic, the incident was handled with discipline and clear communication.
 The proactive and transparent approach was well received — both the **security team and general manager expressed appreciation** for how smoothly and decisively the response was executed.

+## 🧠 Lessons Learned and things to remember

+- **Stay calm under pressure** — panic can cloud judgment and slow down critical thinking.
+- **Take every alert seriously**, especially those involving high-privilege users.
+- **Plan your investigation before diving in** — sketch a mental map of steps and stick to it.
+- **Document everything** — write as you investigate to maintain a clear audit trail.
+- **Escalate early** — don’t wait too long to notify stakeholders, even if it’s just a heads-up.
+- **Teamwork is vital** — know when to request help and use available support.